trigger-corp/Forge-Documentation/source/modules/button.rst

 Config
 ------

-The ``browser_action`` configuration controls the appearance and function of toolbar icons in the browsers.
+The ``button`` configuration controls the appearance and function of toolbar icons in the browsers.
 With this directive, you can specify a HTML file which will be displayed when the button is clicked, a default button icon as well as platform-specific icons.

 .. parsed-literal::
     {